camunda/blog.camunda.org/content/post/2016/10/migrate-from-activiti-to-camunda.md

 *Warning:* This migration script is provided without any warranty.
 We haven't tested it for all circumstances and you might lose data, especially if you used features not supported by Camunda.
 Make a backup before applying the migration and verify everything is working afterwards!
 And let us know if you experience errors.

 In case of any trouble, contact us!
 Our consulting team can help you!

+# Migrate users and groups and create proper authorizations

+If you use the internal identity management for users and groups best re-create users and groups, as there are differences in user handling:

+* Camunda uses hashed password, Activiti stores passwords in plain text.
+* Camunda uses diferent role names for groups.

+We propose to simply delete all users and re-create them afterwords.
+SQL statements are included in the migration scripts.
+This typically make sense, as Camunda has some powerful [Authorization mechanism](https://docs.camunda.org/manual/7.5/user-guide/process-engine/authorization-service/), so you have to create authorizations properly if you want to use users and groups.

+A second possibility is to [disable authorizations](https://docs.camunda.org/manual/7.5/user-guide/process-engine/authorization-service/#enable-authorization-checks) at all.

+If you use LDAP note that the [Camunda LDAP Identity Service](https://docs.camunda.org/manual/7.5/user-guide/process-engine/identity-service/#the-ldap-identity-service) is pretty close to Activiti, but you have to adjust it according to the documentation.

 # Optional cleanup